 Her adopted son was in a similar position: he's a product of the same cloning tech that created Fate.
 It seems to have improved somewhat in the interim, as he's never mentioned to be different from the original Erio.
 He was taken away from his "parents" when the Bureau found out about his origins.
 One of the reasons Fate took him in was to try to prevent him from going through the same kind of pain she did as a child.

-In the Pokémon CD drama short story "The Birth of Mewtwo," the scientist who was working on Mewtwo was attempting to recreate his daughter at the same time.
-He was successful only in creating a clone that would live for only a year in a tank.
+In the CD drama short story "The Birth of Mewtwo," the scientist who was working on Mewtwo was attempting to recreate his daughter at the same time.
+He was successful in creating a clone of her that would live for only up to four years in a tank.